 Two early adopter brands in the U.S., Levi’s and Tommy Hilfiger, have plans to start running live stream shopping events.
 Amazon, Facebook, and Instagram are also in the works to make this a reality.

-While live stream e-commerce is still new, McKinsey recommends starting with infrequent streams focused on 1-5 products and relying on TikTok, Instagram, Facebook or Amazon Live, and then moving on to a “dedicated in-house team or agency staff to plan and develop content for livestreams, including storylines, scripts, and hosts or influencers” and broadcast them across multiple channels.
+While live stream e-commerce is still new, McKinsey recommends starting with infrequent streams focused on 1-5 products and relying on TikTok, Instagram, Facebook or Amazon Live, and then moving on to a “dedicated in-house team or agency staff to plan and develop content for livestreams, including storylines, scripts, and hosts or micro-influencers” and broadcast them across multiple channels.

 10) Voice Search